lmcconneughey/post-ez/README.md

 ## 🚧 Status Update

+The **Direct Messaging** feature is currently in active development.
+Core functionality, including sending and viewing conversations, is now complete.

+My current focus is on implementing **real-time updates** with WebSockets.
+This will allow new messages to instantly appear in the UI for all participants, creating a seamless chat experience.

 Edit profile is up!
 The Edit Profile feature is up!
 Users can upload an avatar and cover image with crop and zoom.
 I'll be making improvements to this new feature.

 - **Live Site**: [https://movemakersny.com](https://www.google.com/search?q=https://movemakersny.com)